Notoriousjayy/Nginx-web-proxy/README.md

 ## Deployment

-To deploy the full stack (infrastructure + UI) in one command, you can use the provided GitHub Actions workflow:
+To deploy the full stack (infrastructure + UI) in one command, use the provided GitHub Actions workflow:

 ```bash
 # Push to main → triggers .github/workflows/deploy.yml